Prometric HAAD/DHA/MOH MOCK TEST - 1

 80.

-A 20-year-old college student comes to the college health clinic reporting increasing anxiety, loss of appetite, and an inability to concentrate.
+A 20-year-old college student visits the campus health clinic reporting increasing anxiety, loss of appetite, and difficulty concentrating.
 What is the most appropriate response by the nurse?

 81.